EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/feature_selection/hierarchical_feature_clustering.rst

     	Acceptable values:
     		- 1 for true/yes
     		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     openReport: Open output report in webbrowser after running algorithm Default value:	true
     	Argument type:	boolean
     	Acceptable values:
     		- 1 for true/yes
     		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     outputHierarchicalFeatureClustering: Output report
     	Argument type:	fileDestination
     	Acceptable values: